tranac/flying_bastion/GameDesignDoc.md

 Default constructor.

 `virtual move()`
 Virtual move function.
-Changes the item position.
+Changes the item position. **Note:** Because of Qt's axis, moving "up" the screen is actually a negative velocity value, while moving down is a positive value.
+The same applies to the x-direction velocity.
+Moving to the left (which is "positive" for this game) is actually a negative velocity value for Qt.

 ### Item One: `Platform`
 Inherits from `Item`.
 One of the obstacles.
 Vertical wall that moves up and down a portion of the screen at a constant rate.
-Does not move horizontally (except as the screen moves horizontally). obstacles.
+Does not move horizontally except at the constant speed the level.

-#### Data Members

-Inherited members from `Item`.
+Data members are inherited from `Item`.

 #### Member Methods

 `Platform(int y, int vx, int vy, QPixMap* pic)` Default constructor.
-Initial `x_` is always the right edge of the screen. `vx_` will be the speed of the background.
+Initial `x_` is always the right edge of the screen. `vx_` will be the speed of the current level.
+(See **Gameplay**.)

-`move()`
-Changes the item position.
+`move()` Changes the item position.
+The range of the platform is set to a fourth of the screen (tentatively).
+When `Platform` reaches the top or bottom edge of this boundary, it starts moving in the opposite direction.

 ### Item Two: `Arrow`
 Inherits from `Item`.
 One of the obstacles.
-Moves horizontally at a rate faster than the screen scrolls.
-Vertical position is randomized and does not change as the object moves. obstacles.
+Moves horizontally at a rate faster than the level speed.
+Vertical position is randomized and does not change.

-#### Data Members

-Inherited members from `Item`.
+Data members are inherited from `Item`.

 #### Member Methods

-`Arrow(int y, int vx, QPixMap* pic)`
+`Arrow(int y, int vx, QPixMap* pic)` Default constructor.
-Default constructor.
 Initial `x_` is always the right edge of the screen. `vy_` is 0.

-`move()`
-Changes the item position.
+`move()` Changes the item position.

 ### Item Three: `Wind`
 Inherits from `Item`.
 One of the obstacles.
-Does not move horizontally or vertically (besides moving with the scrolling screen).
-It does however mover in a stationary clockwise fashion.
+Does not move vertically and moves horizontally at the constant level speed.
+It does however move in a stationary clockwise fashion.
 Covers a larger area than the other obstacles.

-#### Data Members

-Inherited members from `Item`.
+Data members are inherited from `Item`.

 #### Member Methods

-`Wind(int x, int y, int vx, QPixMap* pic)`
+`Wind(int y, int vx, QPixMap* pic)` Default constructor.
-Default constructor.
 Initial `x_` is always the right edge of the screen. `vy_` is 0. `vx_` moves at the same speed as the screen.
-The clockwise motion will be made by editing the `pic` of the wind.
+The clockwise motion will be made by editing `pic` of the wind, rather than actually moving `Wind`.

-`move()`
-Changes the item position.
+`move()` Changes the item position.

-### `Dragon`
+### Item Four: `Dragon`
 Inherits from `Item`.
-One of the obstacles.
-Once the user reaches level 3 of 5, there is a chance of a dragon appearing.
-This dragon is the same size as `Wind` and behaves in the same fashion.
-However, a dragon will kill you right away, no matter how many lives you have left.
+One of the obstacles. `Dragon` is as `Wind` and also moves horizontally at the level speed.
+However, contact with a `Dragon` will end the game even if you have multiple lives left.

-#### Data Members

-Inherited members from `Item`.
+Data members are inherited from `Item`.

 #### Member Methods

-`Dragon(int x, int y, int vx, QPixMap* pic)`
+`Dragon(int y, int vx, QPixMap* pic)` Default constructor.
-Default constructor.
 Initial `x_` is always the right edge of the screen. `vy_` is 0. `vx_` moves at the same speed as the screen.

-`move()`
-Changes the item position.
+`move()` Changes the item position.

+**Note:** I may (potentially) get rid of `Wind` and instead add a fireball element to the dragon that moves at the same speed as `Arrow` but also kills you right away, but I'm not sure.
+I probably will not, though.

-### `Gem`
+### Item Five: `Gem`
 Inherits from `Item`.
 Bonus item in the game.
-Appears sporadically and moves in straight line at a faster speed than the screen.
+Appears sporadically and moves in straight line at a faster speed than the level speed.

-#### Data Members

-Inherited members from `Item`.
+Data members are inherited from `Item`.

 #### Member Methods

-`Gem(int x, int y, int vx, QPixMap* pic)`
-Default constructor.
-Initial `x_` is always the right edge of the screen. `vy_` is 0. `vx_` moves at the same speed as the screen.
+`Gem(int y, int vx, QPixMap* pic)` Default constructor.
+Initial `x_` is always the right edge of the screen. `vy_` is 0. `vx_` moves at the level speed.

-`move()`
-Changes the item position.
+`move()` Changes the item position.

 ### `Player`
 Inherited from `Item`.
 Player is the user's avatar.

 #### Data Members

-`QPixMap* player_`
-Image of the player.

-`int lives_`
+Data members are inherited from `Item`.

-Number of lives the user has.
+`int lives_` Number of lives the user has.
 Initialized to 3 and decreased by 1 each time the player hits an obstacle.

 #### Member Methods

-`Player()`
-Default constructor.

-`move()`
+`Player()` Default constructor.
+Initial position is always set to a fixed value. `vx_` is always 0. `vy_` is initialized to a constant speed to fall down the screen.

-Changes the player's position.
-If mouse is clicked, player is moved in a positive vertical direction.
+`move()` Changes the player's position.
+If mouse is clicked, player moves up the screen.
 Otherwise it moves down.

 ## Gameplay
-This game is a side-scrolling "flying" game similar to the well-known helicopter game.
-The player's avatar starts halfway (on the vertical scale) up the screen on the left side.
-If the mouse is not left-clicked, the player will fall to the bottom of the screen (same y-coordinate) at a constant rate.
-If the mouse button is clicked, the player will start to ascend.
-The longer the button is clicked, the higher they rise.
-As soon as the mouse is release, the player starts to fall again.
+This game is a side-scrolling game similar to the well-known helicopter game on the internet.
+The goal is to stay alive as long as possible by avoiding obstacles and the screen boundaries.

+The player's avatar start automatically falling down the screen at a constant rate (the x-position does not change).
+Once the mouse button is left-clicked, however, the avatar starts to ascend, also at a constant rate.
+The mouse must be held down to continuously rise.
+As soon as it's released, the player starts to fall again.

-The user must avoid all of the obstacles which include moving platforms, arrows, and wind gusts.
-They can also pick up gems.
-If the user's avatar comes in contact with any of these items, it counts as a hit.
+Obstacles travel across the screen from left to right.
+Some move vertically up and down, while others stay stationary.
+They include moving platforms, arrows, wind gusts, and dragons.
+The top and bottom of the screen also count as boundaries.
+If the player comes into contact with any of these items, they lose a life.

 ### Levels
-There are 5 levels.
-Each level lasts 30 seconds (tentatively).
-The screen (and the obstacles) start moving faster at the beginning of each level.
-The upper levels also increase the frequency of obstacles.
-Starting level 3, there is a possibilty of a dragon appearing, which can kill the user right away.
+There are 5 levels that each last about 30 seconds (tentatively).
+Obstacles start moving faster and appear at a more frequent rate the higher the level.
+Dragons only start appearing on level 3.

 ### Scoring
-Score will increase at a constant rate the longer the player stays in the game.
-It's equivalent to the distance that the player flies.
-Gems are worth bonus points.
-Score cannot decrease.
+A user's score is equivalent to the "distance" they've traveled, aka how long they've stayed in the game.
+Gems are worth 20 bonus points.
+The score keeps incrementing as long as the game lasts and cannot be decreased.

 ### Lives
-The user will have 3 initial lives.
-Every time the user hits an obstacle, they lose a life.
-The obstacle will disappear and the avatar will flash, but the game will continue on.
-If the user hits the top or bottom edge of the screen, they lose a life.
+The user has 3 lives.
 There are no ways to gain additional lives.
-Scores will accumulate for the 3 lives.
-Once a player loses all three lives, the game ends.

-There will be a `int` value called `lives_` in `player` which will be decreased each time a user loses a life.
+The game ends when a player has no more lives.
+As mentioned earlier, each obstacle hit loses a life.
+The avatar will flash to signify this.
+The score will not restart each time a user loses a life. `Player` has an `int lives_` member that will keep track of how many lives a user has.
+When `lives_` == 0, the game ends.

 ## Layout
 There will be a start screen, a gameplay screen, and a finished screen.

 ### Start Screen
-Includes the game name, a text box to enter a username, a start button, and a quit button.
+Includes the game name, a text box to enter a user name, a start button, and a quit button.
 If the user does not enter a username, it defaults to 'User'.
-The quit button closes the program, and the start button will begin the game and transition to the gameplay screen.
+The quit button closes the program, and the start button will begin the game and switch the scene to the gameplay screen.

 ### Gameplay Screen
-New items will be entering the screen from the right side and exit from the left side.
-The player's avatar stays about a third of the way from the left of the screen and moves only in the vertical direction.
-Lives are displayed in the top right corner.
+New items will enter the screen from the right side and exit at the left.
+The player's avatar stays stationary on the left side, moving only in the vertical direction.
+The level and lives are displayed in the top right corner.
+A toolbar at the bottom of the gameplay window shows the user's name and score.
+It also contains two buttons to pause/restart the game and to quit the game.

-#### Toolbar
-There is a toolbar at the bottom of the gameplay windowthat shows the user's name and score.
-It also contains two buttons, one start/pause button and one quit button.

 ### Finish Screen
 Once the player loses all three lives, the game switches to the finish screen.
 The screen shows the player's final score and has two buttons, one to start a new game and one to quit.